prometheus-community/promql-langserver/doc/proposals/2019_generated promql parser.md

 ## Motivation

+### Current state of the parser

+Currently the PromQL utilizes a handwritten recursive descent parser, that has been written five years ago and hasn't seen large changes since then.
+It seems that none of the active members of the Prometheus project has a deep understanding of the parser code and is willing to maintain it or review complex PRs on it (based on the discussion of <https://github.com/prometheus/prometheus/pull/6061>).

+Also there seem to be some hidden features and edge cases that nobody is aware of (See <https://github.com/prometheus/prometheus/pull/6198> and <https://github.com/prometheus/prometheus/issues/6065>).

+The code seems to be far more complex than necessary and before continuing feature development on it, major refactoring would be needed.

+### Using the parser for the upcoming language server

-The upcoming PromQL language Server (see [proposal](https://github.com/sl>rtbtfs/promql-lsp/blob/master/doc/proposals/2019_promql-language-server.md)) it is necessary to analyze PromQL queries.
+For the upcoming PromQL language Server (see [proposal](https://github.com/slrtbtfs/promql-lsp/blob/master/doc/proposals/2019_promql-language-server.md)) it is necessary to analyze PromQL queries.

 For this it is intended to use the same PromQL parser as prometheus.
 To enable that use case, changes to the parser have been [proposed](https://github.com/slrtbtfs/promql-lsp/blob/master/doc/proposals/2019_promql-parser-improvements.md).
-These mainly concern the _output_ of the parser and have already partly implemented.
+These mainly concern the _output_ of the parser and have already been partly implemented.

-This proposal is about replacing the _implementation_ of the parser.
-It has already been decided that the parser should be eventually replaced by a generated parser, which aligns with this proposal.

-### Problems with the existing parser

-#### The Abstract Syntax Tree is too flat for syntax analysis
+However some of the features described there, like error recovery, would be quite hard to implement with the current parser.

+#### Producing a deeper syntax tree

 Consider the query:

     metric{label=="value", foo~="ba."}[5m] offset 3h

-One would expect a the structure of the respective syntax tree approximately look like this:
+This is how the corresponding syntax tree looks like with the current parser:

+    |---- MatrixSelector: metric{label=="value", foo~="ba."}[5m] offset 3h

+This is ok if all we want to do is evaluating PromQL queries.
+Actually the PromQL query engine expects this simplified format.

+However, for using the data from the parser for things like autocompletion that works almost anywhere in the code, generating helpful error messages, showing function signatures and documentation while editing queries, etc., it isn't.
+Here a structure like this would be more appropriate:

     |---- OffsetModifier: metric{label=="value", foo~="ba."}[5m] offset 3h
     . . . |---- MatrixSelector: metric{label=="value", foo~="ba."}[5m]